Kew Gardens tickets

 The size of the site and the range of things to see at one of London’s top attractions reward a little planning before a visit:

-- Set aside at least half a day.
-The gardens cover 320 acres, so comfortable shoes and a rough plan help in reaching the highlights.
+- Set aside at least half a day: The gardens cover 320 acres, so comfortable shoes and a rough plan help in reaching the highlights.

-- See the glasshouses earlier.
-The glasshouses and galleries close an hour before the gardens, so leaving them until the end of the day risks missing them.
+- See the glasshouses earlier: The glasshouses and galleries close an hour before the gardens, so leaving them until the end of the day risks missing them.

-- Use the Kew Explorer to cover ground.
-The hop-on, hop-off land train loops past the main sights; tickets are bought on arrival and cannot be reserved in advance.
+- Use the Kew Explorer to cover ground: The hop-on, hop-off land train loops past the main sights; tickets are bought on arrival and cannot be reserved in advance.

-- Know what the ticket includes.
-Entry covers the gardens, glasshouses, Treetop Walkway and galleries, plus Kew Palace and its kitchens in season; climbing the Great Pagoda is a separate ticket.
+- Know what the ticket includes: Entry covers the gardens, glasshouses, Treetop Walkway and galleries, plus Kew Palace and its kitchens in season; climbing the Great Pagoda is a separate ticket.

-- Plan around the seasons.
-Spring brings blossom and orchids, summer the long herbaceous borders and late evenings, and autumn the colour of the arboretum.
+- Plan around the seasons: Spring brings blossom and orchids, summer the long herbaceous borders and late evenings, and autumn the colour of the arboretum.

-- Check accessibility in advance.
-Step-free routes and an accessibility map cover much of the site, and designated Blue Badge parking sits near Brentford and Elizabeth Gates.
+- Check accessibility in advance: Step-free routes and an accessibility map cover much of the site, and designated Blue Badge parking sits near Brentford and Elizabeth Gates.

 Is parking free at Kew Gardens?

-Parking at Kew Gardens is not free.
+No, parking at Kew Gardens is not free.
 The gardens have one car park, the Ferry Lane car park beside Brentford Gate, where pay-and-display charges apply and a limited number of spaces can be reserved in advance when booking a ticket.
 The car park is small and fills early, working on a first-come, first-served basis and unreliable at busy times.
-Parking is not permitted along Kew Road, and the surrounding residential streets carry tight restrictions, so checking the local council's rules before driving helps.
-Designated Blue Badge spaces sit near Brentford Gate and beside Elizabeth Gate on Kew Green.
-Given how limited parking is, most visitors reach Kew by train, Underground, bus or river instead.

 How long does it take to visit Kew Gardens?